inferadb/management/docs/guides/configuration.md

 - Default is fire-and-forget (0 retries) for performance
 - Increase `retry_attempts` if cache consistency is critical
-- The server's internal port receives these webhooks
+- The Engine's internal port receives these webhooks

 ## Discovery Configuration